ljhopkins2/broadcastify-archtk/README.md

 BArT was initially developed as part of a group project during a [General Assembly Data Science Immersive program](https://generalassemb.ly/education/data-science-immersive/), in response to a client's need to visualize where first responders were being dispatched to during emergencies.
 We sought out a large repository of emergency radio dispatches to train our audio-to-text-to-geolocation algorithm.

-Although Broadcastify's archive was the clear winner in terms of breadth and depth for this data, the lack of an API for downloading audio files meant that the process for acquiring the archive files highly manual and time-consuming.
+Although Broadcastify's archive was the clear winner in terms of breadth and depth for this data, the lack of an API for downloading audio files meant that the process for acquiring the archive files was highly manual and time-consuming.
 BArT solves that problem.

 ## Quick-start Guide